ekopen/market_data_stream/README.md

    - log uploads are inconsistent
    - restart loop / make sure its a proper docker restart
    - grafana needs to be more easily ported
+   - pipeline uptime % looks the same across all times
+   - clickhouse, kafka, and websocket uptime seem inaccruate
 - future add ons
    - Add email alerts
    - Add a portfolio/systemized ML strategies
    - Expand to bid/ask data and additional assets
    - CI/CD protocol
+   - look into maximizing speed